This site is privately owned and is not affiliated with any government agency. Learn more here.

-Learn About Applying For Dental Grants With our Guide
+Applying For Dental Grants With Our Guide

-Information
+Trusted Information Sources

 Dental grants are funds that can be used for the maintenance or improvement of your oral health.
 You can apply for medically necessary or cosmetics dentistry grants to help pay for some or all dental procedure costs.
 For instance, grants for dental implants can cover tooth extraction, grafting, and replacing a tooth.